david-a-parry/vcfhacks/readme.md

 __CREDIT__

-These scripts were written __David A. Parry__, a geneticist/molecular biologist at the University of Leeds.
+These programs were written __David A. Parry__, currently at the University of Edinburgh.

+For help or suggestions please email: gantzgraf (at) users.noreply.github.com

 __If you find these programs useful and use them for a paper__ ***please cite the URL <https://github.com/gantzgraf/vcfhacks> ***